RareSkills/blog/solidity-precompiles/solidity-precompiles.md

 Although RIPEMD-160 returns 20 bytes, the EVM can only work in 32 byte increments, which is why the bitshifting and casting is used in the example code above.

 Why does Ethereum support SHA-256 and RIPEMD-160?
 Bitcoin makes heavy use of SHA256 the way Ethereum makes heavy use of keccak256.
 However, Bitcoin addresses use RIPEMD-160 to hash the public key and make the public address more compact.
-This is comparable to how Ethereum takes the last 20 bytes (160 bits, like RIPEMD) of the keccack256 of the [ECDSA](https://www.rareskills.io/post/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency) public key.
+This is comparable to how Ethereum takes the last 20 bytes (160 bits, like RIPEMD) of the keccak256 of the [ECDSA](https://www.rareskills.io/post/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency) public key.

 ## Using Yul Assembly

 Because the return size is known in advance, there is no need to use the returndatasize opcode.
-In yul (and in the opcode) staticcall takes six arguments:
+In Yul (and in the opcode) staticcall takes six arguments:
 - args
 - gas to forward
 - where in memory to look for the data to hash